 #3 Suggest he go out with the guys.
 If you’re going on a night with the girls, tell him to take a night to hang with the boys!
 Openly tell him that you want him to go and have fun with his friends.
 He may get the hint that you don’t want him annoying you while you’re going out.

 #4 Tell him you can’t be by your phone all the time.
-If he’s the type to text and text and call until you’re constantly talking to him, just tell him you can’t be on your phone so much and that’s why you’re not responding.
+If he’s the type to text and text and call until you’re constantly talking to him, just tell him you can’t be on your phone so much.
+Explain that’s why you’re not responding.
 [Read: 10 tips for setting boundaries with difficult people]

 #5 Tell him that YOU’LL text him later.
 Don’t let him tell you he’ll text you.
 Just explain to him you’ll be busy but will text him when you’ve got some time.
-This avoids having him text you whenever he wants and reserves it for a time when you want to text him.
+This avoids him texting you whenever he wants.
+It also reserves a time for you to call him and have a real conversation.

 #6 Dedicate date nights to only him.
 He may be feeling that he’s not getting enough attention from you and wants a little bit more.
-By dedicating every Wednesday or Friday night for just him satisfies his attention needs from you for the week, and you’ll get less of him during the other days.
+Dedicating every Wednesday or Friday night for just him satisfies his attention needs.
+You’ll also get less of him during the other days.

 #7 Ignore him if needed.
 If he’s relentless and texting and calling all the time, just ignore him.
-Sometimes it takes a little while for him to get the hint that he’s actually annoying you so you have to just ignore all his texts and calls until you want to actually interact with him.
+Sometimes it takes a little while for him to get the hint that he’s actually annoying you.
+Ignore all his texts and calls until you want to actually interact with him.
 [Confession: I’m a boyfriend who’s too clingy and needy!]

 #8 Get advice from friends/family.
 Some of the people in your support system may have experience dealing with an overly attached boyfriend.
 You’d benefit from asking them about it.
 They may give you good advice about how to go about dealing with it without ruining the whole relationship.